tsylab/Flashcard/README.md

 # Flashcard

 This project created during education at Udacity's React Fundamentals course.
-It was bootstrapped with [Create React Native App](https://github.com/facebook/react-native) and [Expo](https://expo.io/)
+It was bootstrapped with [Create React Native App](https://github.com/facebook/react-native) and [Expo](https://expo.io/) and uses Redux

 # Installing